Please update your Flash player to see this menu.

 Wet 'n Wild Palm Springs

-Knott's Soak City/Palm Springs has a new name!The Palm Springs area has a new water park that's actually quite familiar!
-The Wet 'n Wild group of water parks has purchased this warm-weather attraction from Knott's Berry Farm.
-It will now carry the Wet 'n Wild name, have a new website...and get refurbishments and new attractions.
+Knott's Soak City/Palm Springs has a new name!The Palm Springs area has a "new" water park that's actually quite familiar!
+The Wet 'n Wild group of water parks purchased this warm-weather attraction from Knott's Berry Farm a few years ago.
+It now goes by the Wet 'n Wild name, has a new website...and got refurbishments and new attractions.

 What can you expect from Wet 'n Wild?
 A well-run water park by an experienced company that operates other major parks in other locations.
 The traditional operating season (March thru October) will continue to be observed.
 And, prices will be comparable to what they've always been.